 The assessment letter should be issued within nine weeks of the end of the assessment cycle.

 11.03 Public Meeting with Applicant/licensee.
-Typically, Region II will conduct an end of cycle public meeting in the vicinity of the MFFF to communicate the results to the applicant/licensee and members of the public Region II will coordinate with NMSS/FCSE for their participation in the meeting.
+Typically, Region II will conduct an end of cycle public meeting in the vicinity of the MFFF to communicate the results to the applicant/licensee and members of the public; however, other methods such as webinars may also be used.
+Region II will coordinate with NMSS/FCSE for their participation in the meeting.
 If held, the meeting should be scheduled within 16 weeks of the end of the cycle.
 If a public meeting is conducted, Region II may consider using applicable portions of IMC 0305, Operating Reactor Assessment Program, or IMC 2604, Licensee Performance Review, as guidance for conducting this meeting.

 The involvement of the public in the results of the NRC’s assessment of applicant/licensee performance is intended to provide an opportunity for the NRC to engage interested stakeholders on the performance of the facility and the role of the NRC in ensuring safe and quality conduct of construction activities.